RogerBambinetti/RogerBambinetti/README.md

 Here are a few of my favorite and recent projects:

-- [**Livechat**](https://github.com/RogerBambinetti/live-chat-nodejs-reactjs): A simple livechat system built with react and node.js, was very useful to learn a bit more about socket.io.
+- [**Livechat**](https://github.com/RogerBambinetti/live-chat-nodejs-reactjs): A simple livechat system built with react and node.js, was very useful to learn a bit more about websockets with socket.io.
 - [**PROs-scrapper**](project_link): (adding soon).

 ## 🌐 Let’s Connect!